lonkaars/blog/posts/homeauto.md

 [This](http://www.knutsel.org/2009/01/01/livingcolors-1st-generation/) article
 describes all the research that went into reverse-engineering the lamp.

+I ordered a cc2500 wireless transmitter and receiver, but the seller cancelled the order, and now I have to wait a while longer to get one.
+I'll update this article once I've set it up though.

 ## Toshiba air conditioning unit

 I created a small daughter board to connect to the raspberry pi's gpio pins,